-2.1 Listening to what people tell you about what is important to them.

-- 2.2 Using this information to contribute to developing person-centred guidelines and plans, involving families, friends and other professionals if this is appropriate. - 2.3 Providing opportunities for people to make choices and decisions. - 2.4 Supporting people to take part in the running of their own homes, if you work in a home environment. - 2.5 Supporting people to speak up for themselves, and/or speaking up for them. - 2.6 Supporting people to keep in contact with family and friends, and to develop their social networks.

-3. Helping Sense to provide a high quality service by:
+- 2.1 Listening to what people tell you about what is important to them. - 2.2 Using this information to contribute to developing person-centred guidelines and plans, involving families, friends and other professionals if this is appropriate. - 2.3 Providing opportunities for people to make choices and decisions. - 2.4 Supporting people to take part in the running of their own homes, if you work in a home environment. - 2.5 Supporting people to speak up for themselves, and/or speaking up for them. - 2.6 Supporting people to keep in contact with family and friends, and to develop their social networks. - 3.
+Helping Sense to provide a high quality service by:

 - 3.1 Keeping all records of your work up to date and accurate. - 3.2 Completing Sense's induction and skills development programme and attending courses arranged by your manager.
 Taking part in supervision.
-Attending and contributing to meetings. - 3.3 Behaving respectfully all the time to the people you support, their families/friends, your colleagues, and neighbours and members of the public. - 3.4 Helping new colleagues to get to know the people they are supporting and how to work in the service. - 3.5 Keeping up to date with Sense's policies and practices, and following these at all times. - 3.6 Keeping a safe, healthy and supportive environment for the people you support, yourself, your colleagues, and anyone else coming into contact with Sense. - 3.7 You may also be expected to carry out other duties that are in line with the nature and grade of the role. - 3.8 To contribute to the safeguarding of individuals in our care by adhering to our policies and procedures and ensuring that concerns are escalated to management.

-4. Carrying out Intervenor specific responsibilities:
+Attending and contributing to meetings. - 3.3 Behaving respectfully all the time to the people you support, their families/friends, your colleagues, and neighbours and members of the public. - 3.4 Helping new colleagues to get to know the people they are supporting and how to work in the service. - 3.5 Keeping up to date with Sense's policies and practices, and following these at all times. - 3.6 Keeping a safe, healthy and supportive environment for the people you support, yourself, your colleagues, and anyone else coming into contact with Sense. - 3.7 You may also be expected to carry out other duties that are in line with the nature and grade of the role. - 9.
+Carrying out Intervenor specific responsibilities:

-4.1 Work with children and adults who are congenitally deafblind, by providing one-toone support.
+4.5 Work with children and adults who are congenitally deafblind, by providing one-toone support.

-- 4.2 Acts as an enabler, promoting the person's social and personal development, encouraging their independent skills and facilitating their communication with the world around them. - 4.3 May work in the local community, in an educational or vocational setting or a combination of the two. - 4.4 Working in situations with less accessible management support and direction and are expected to take greater personal responsibility for an individual service than would be expected for a level one frontline worker. - 4.5 Take personal responsibility for developing and reviewing people's plans and guidelines. - 4.6 Working with minimal direct supervision or guidance, for example liaising on a peer to peer basis with other professionals and services, guiding and mentoring other staff. - 4.7 You may occasionally be required to carry out some work at evenings and weekends.
+4.6 Acts as an enabler, promoting the person's social and personal development, encouraging their independent skills and facilitating their communication with the world around them.

+4.7 May work in the local community, in an educational or vocational setting or a combination of the two.

+4.8 Working in situations with less accessible management support and direction and are expected to take greater personal responsibility for an individual service than would be expected for a level one frontline worker.

+4.9 Take personal responsibility for developing and reviewing people's plans and guidelines.

+- 4.10 Working with minimal direct supervision or guidance, for example liaising on a peer to peer basis with other professionals and services, guiding and mentoring other staff. - 4.7 You may occasionally be required to carry out some work at evenings and weekends.

+Compiled April 2015